Nettleton, Lincolnshire

 Nettleton is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 It is situated less than 1 mi south-west from the town of Caistor.
-According to the 2001 census the village had a population of 579.
+At the 2001 census, the village had a population of 579.

+Geography

 Nettleton contains a village shop, a primary school, and a Methodist Church.
 The village public house is the Salutation Inn.
 Nearby is the Woodland Trust's Nettleton Wood, and a caravan park.

+History

 On Boxing Day, shoemakers would traditionally 'beat the lapstone' at the house of any 'water drinker' (teetotaller), as a mocking act and practical joke.
 The tradition derives from an 18th-century story in which a Nettleton resident, Thomas Stickler, who had declined alcohol for twenty years, became inebriated after drinking half a pint of ale at his shoemaker on Christmas Day.
 When questioned by his wife, he replied that he was not drunk but had simply fallen "over the lapstone".